JDC-Unity/-UNITY-AdvancedDownload/README.md

 - UrApplicationPath/folder/homework.amv

-## What if i dont want to sort files?
+## What if I dont want to sort the files?
-If u dont want to sort files by folders given in link do this:
+If u dont want to sort files by folders specified in link, do this:

 ```javascript
 using UnityEngine;